MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/01-get-data-in-power-bi.md

 1. In the data preview pane, scroll horizontally to review all columns.
 Notice that the last five columns contain **Table** or **Value** links.

     > *These five columns represent relationships to other tables in the database.
 They can be used to join tables together.
-You’ll join tables in the **Load Transformed Data in Power BI Desktop** lab.*
+You’ll join these tables later in the **Load Transformed Data in Power BI Desktop** lab.*

 1. To assess column quality, on the **View** ribbon tab, from inside the **Data Preview** group, check **Column Quality**.
 The column quality feature allows you to easily determine the percentage of valid, error, or empty values found in columns.